The History of Peer-to-Peer Lending

 The Spread of P2P Lending

 Even more impressive is the growth of P2P lending in the developing world.
-According to the Global Alternative Finance Market Benchmarking Report, year-to-year market volume growth between 2017 and 2018 varied from 102% in Africa to 131% in the Middle East to 173% in Latin America to astounding 574% in South East Asia!
+According to the Global Alternative Finance Market Benchmarking Report 2020, year-to-year market volume growth between 2017 and 2018 varied from 102% in Africa to 131% in the Middle East to 173% in Latin America to an astounding 574% in South East Asia!

-There is another side of this phenomenal diffusion of P2P lending though.
-China has quickly become by far the world’s largest P2P lending market, even though it joined the race quite late (around 2012).
-However, after the rapid rise, China’s P2P lending industry has experienced an even more dramatic fall, shrinking by almost 40% between 2017 and 2018 due to the new government regulations curbing the once-booming sector.
+There is another side to this phenomenal diffusion of P2P lending though.
+China did quickly become by far the world’s largest P2P lending market, even though it joined the race quite late (around 2012).
+However, after the rapid rise, China’s P2P lending industry experienced an even more dramatic fall, shrinking by almost 40% between 2017 and 2018 due to the new government regulations curbing the once-booming sector.

 The Future of P2P Lending

 The sector is diversifying.
-Starting from a simple individual borrower-platform-individual lender relationship, different P2P business models have emerged and there is an increasing number of platforms that specialise in certain types of loans (invoice trading, property lending, balance sheet business lending, and so on).
+Starting from a simple individual borrower-platform-individual lender relationship, different P2P models have emerged and there is an increasing number of platforms that specialize in certain types of loans (invoice trading, property lending, business lending, and so on).

 Institutional investors are increasingly making use of P2P lending to support their own investment strategies.
-On average, around 50% of P2P loans worldwide are now funded by institutional investors such as banks, pension funds, trusts, brokerage firms, investment dealers or insurance companies (although in the US, the rate goes up to as much as 85%).
+There is a growing interest in moving away from the small money of retail investors and include also the large funds and balance sheet lending.
+On average, around 50% of P2P loans worldwide are now funded by institutional investors such as banks, pension funds, trusts, brokerage firms, investment dealers, or insurance companies (although in the US, the rate goes up to as much as 85%).

 Business lending is already the dominant segment and is projected to garner an even more significant share of the total P2P lending market in the near future.
 SMEs face particularly high barriers in accessing bank credit and thus, they increasingly turn to alternative finance solutions to fuel their business growth.

 Overall, from being “niche”, “shady” and very much outside the financial system, P2P lending is inevitably becoming an intrinsic part of it.
 While institutional investors already fuel the supply of P2P loans, policymakers either work to create new regulatory frameworks for the new sector (see the above-mentioned EU crowdfunding regulation) or include the platforms in the existing mechanisms (e.g. in the UK, P2P platforms are regulated by the Financial Conduct Authority).
-The British regulators have even included top P2P platforms in the Coronavirus Business Interruption Loan Scheme (CBILS), recognising the crucial role they play in channelling funds to SMEs.
-In this respect, at least in the UK, the COVID crisis seems to be another stepping stone for the P2P lending sector (P2P lending likes crises it would seem).
+The British regulators even included the top Peer-to-Peer lending platforms in the Coronavirus Business Interruption Loan Scheme (CBILS), recognizing the crucial role they play in channeling funds to SMEs.
+In this respect, at least in the UK, the COVID crisis seems to be another stepping stone for the P2P lending sector (P2P lending becomes really useful in times of crises it would seem).